-If you are caring for children who are not your biological children, whether they are related to you or not, you may want to discuss with an attorney how you can continue to provide care in the long term via custody, guardianship, or adoption in Oregon.
+If you are caring for children who are not your biological children, whether they are related to you or not, you may want to discuss with an adoption lawyer how you can continue to provide care in the long term via custody, guardianship, or adoption in Oregon.

 A single person or two people, whether a married couple or not, may adopt in Oregon.
-The process can involve a private agency, the Oregon Department of Human Services (DHS), or be done solely through private attorneys, such as the attorneys at Litowich Law.
+The process can involve a private agency, the Oregon Department of Human Services (DHS), or be done solely through private attorneys, such as the adoption lawyer team at Litowich Law

 Types of Adoption in Oregon